JasonZhouPW/kafka-orderer/README.md

 ## Give it a test run

 1. Install the Docker Engine and download the `kchristidis/kafka` image ([repo](https://github.com/kchristidis/docker-kafka))
-2. Clone this repo, `cd` to it, then install the binaries: `cd cmd/server; go install; cd ../client/; go install`
+2. Clone this repo, `cd` to it, then install the binaries: `$ cd cmd/server; go install; cd ../client/; go install`
-3. Launch the orderer: `docker run -p 2181:2181 -p 9092:9092 --env ADVERTISED_HOST=HOST_IP_GOES_HERE --env ADVERTISED_PORT=9092 --name kafka kchristidis/kafka` (where you substitute `HOST_IP_GOES_HERE` with [the IP of your host machine](http://superuser.com/a/1080211), e.g. 192.168.0.5.)
+3. Launch the orderer: `$ docker run -p 2181:2181 -p 9092:9092 --env ADVERTISED_HOST=0.0.0.0 --env ADVERTISED_PORT=9092 --name kafka kchristidis/kafka`
-3. Launch the orderer: `server`
+3. Launch the orderer: `$ server`
-4. Launch a client that broadcasts 1M messages: `client -rpc broadcast -count 1000`
+4. Launch a client that broadcasts 1M messages: `$ client -rpc broadcast -count 1000`
-5. Launch a client that requests the delivery of a stream of all blocks available on the brokers starting from block #5: `client -rpc deliver -seek -5`.
+5. Launch a client that requests the delivery of a stream of all blocks available on the brokers starting from block #5: `$ client -rpc deliver -seek 5`.

 `Ctrl+C` will shutdown a process gracefully, closing the Kafka producer and consumers that were created.